Pinoccio/pinoccio-examples/custom-bootstraps/NeuroCcio/README.md

 ####Flash of inspiration

-I'll throw in the example ScoutScript for this soon.
-It just calls pixels.fadeout when the MindFlex-connected Scout sends a signal over the given threshold.
-This causes the NeoPixel strip to flash bright white and then fade out.
+This causes the NeoPixel strip to flash bright white and then fade out, when you hit your target attention value.
+It's super distracting, but good for demos. :)
+Don't point the NeoPixels at your eyes!!
+They're very, very bright.

+`function brainpixel { a = brain.attention; if (a < 80) { pixels.fadeout; }; };`